 - Modelling: how to determine and select adequate theories/ formalisms to represent a variety of data, information, and knowledge; reasoning with such data/information and knowledge;

 - Uncertainty/inconsistency: how to handle uncertainty, reliability, incompleteness, and inconsistency in data/information and knowledge;

-- Fusion: how to merge or combining information and knowledge provided by multiple sources; the aim of such a fusion is to lay bare the reliable part of the available data, taking into account possible inconsistencies, while not introducing artificial precision.
+- Fusion: how to merge or combine information and knowledge provided by multiple sources; the aim of such a fusion is to lay bare the reliable part of the available data, taking into account possible inconsistencies, while not introducing artificial precision;

 - System development: how to design and evaluate robust, scalable, and fault tolerant computerized systems based on theoretical development in the above areas to meet the requirements of real-world applications.